How to Fertilize Bamboo in Water? – Some Bamboo Care Tips

 Dirty Water

 Your lucky bamboo plants may suffer from unsuitable minerals and succumb to illness if the liquid environment is not clean.
 If it has grown dirty or cloudy, you can change the water.
+More importantly, dirty water should be changed regularly to keep the lucky bamboo healthy.

-Distilled Water Lacks Nutrient Content
+Distilled Water Lacks Nutrients

+Distilled water lacks nutrients and may require regular fertilization.
 It is dependent on the nutrient recommendations as well as the fertilizer ratio.
 Always follow the manufacturer’s instructions.

 Leaves Develop Slowly